steveworld/search/README.md

 ### search-flume

-Flume sink that extracts search documents from Apache Flume events (using a morphline), transforms them and loads them into Apache Solr.
+Flume sink that extracts search documents from Apache Flume events (using a morphline), transforms them and loads them in Near Real Time into Apache Solr.

 ### search-mr